skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

 when there is still sunlight up at its altitude.
-The satellite will visually disappear when it enters the Earth’s shadow and reappear when it comes out of eclipse.
+The satellite will visually disappear when it enters the Earth’s shadow and reappear when it emerges back into the sunlight.
 If you are planning to observe a satellite visually, rather than with radar or radio, you will want to know which satellite passes are in sunlight.